bruvellu/cephalic-furrow/3-text/furrow.md

 <!--TODO: Dorsal cells are more compressed in btd mutants needs quantification-->
 <!--TODO: Understand interactions between MD, GB and CF (EFs are not encoded) and test how these morphogenetic events of gastrulation contribute to the formation of EFs-->

-To better understand the contribution of local and global sources of stress on the tissue mechanics of the head--trunk boundary, we created a model of an epithelial monolayer confined inside a rigid shell.
+To determine the relative contribution of mitotic domains and germ band as sources of mechanical stress on the head--trunk boundary, we created a physical model to simulate the tissues mechanics *in silico* and performed experimental perturbations to test our theoretical predictions *in vivo* (see below).

+Our model represents an epithelial monolayer confined inside a rigid shell.
-Our model represents one side of a frontal slice between the midline and the dorsal apex of a *Drosophila* embryo with its typical morphological proportions ({@fig:model}a, {@fig:proportions}).
+It consists of one side of a frontal slice between the midline and the dorsal apex of a *Drosophila* embryo with its typical morphological proportions ({@fig:model}a, {@fig:proportions}).
-The blastoderm consists of an elliptical arc of equidistant particles connected by springs and enclosed on one side by a rigid barrier representing the vitelline envelope ({@fig:model}b).
+The blastoderm is formed by an elliptical arc of equidistant particles connected by springs and enclosed on one side by a rigid barrier representing the vitelline envelope ({@fig:model}b).
 In this 1D elastic model under confinement, the sum of the stretching energy ($K_{s}$) of springs (edges) with the bending energy ($K_{b}$) of particles (vertices) gives the total energy (*W*) of the system, while the ratio of both energies adjusted by the radius of the vitelline envelope defines a dimensionless bending rigidity ($\frac{K_{b}}{K_{s} R_{vit}^{2}}$), the main parameter of our model ({@fig:model}c).
-To simulate the physical interactions between mitotic domains, germ band, and cephalic furrow, we then coded the mitotic domains as regions of compressed strings and the cephalic furrow as a narrow region with an intrinsic negative curvature making the particles invaginate ({@fig:model}b).
+To simulate the physical interactions between mitotic domains, germ band, and cephalic furrow, we coded the mitotic domains as regions of compressed strings and the cephalic furrow as a narrow region with an intrinsic negative curvature making the particles invaginate ({@fig:model}b).
-The extension of the germ band was defined by the static placement of the posterior end of the blastoderm at different percentages of egg length ({@fig:model}b).
+The extension of the germ band was defined by the static placement of the posterior end of the blastoderm at different percentages of egg length determined by the characterization of cephalic furrow mutants above ({@fig:model}b).
 We did not encode ectopic folds in the model.
 Finally, to run the simulations we added a ground level of random noise, and iterated the model towards an equilibrium in the total energy of the system using the peak of bending energy as a reference point to stop the iterations ({@fig:model}d).

-To obtain realistic values where the model matches experimental observations, we performed a sweep across the parameter space for the bending rigidity parameter and quantified the tissue dynamics by measuring the distance of each particle to the vitelline envelope.
+To obtain realistic values where the model matches experimental observations, we performed a sweep across the bending rigidity parameter space and quantified the tissue dynamics by measuring the distance of each particle to the vitelline envelope.
 We defined that the tissue has folded when this distance is greater than the maximum standard deviation of the average particle depth under the ground noise levels ({@fig:model}e).
 Under the baseline conditions without mitotic domains or germ band extension (only noise), we observe no ectopic fold formation for any bending rigidity values ({@fig:model}f).
 The probability of buckling increases with the germ band extension and as a factor of the bending rigidity.
-We observe a buckling transition in the phase space in softer conditions ($5.0\times10^{−5}$) already at 10% germ band extension, but in stiffer conditions ($8.0\times10^{−5}$) the germ band alone cannot drive the formation ectopic folds even at its maximum extension ({@fig:model}f).
+We observe a buckling transition in the phase space in softer conditions ($5.0\times10^{−5}$) already at 10% germ band extension, but in stiffer conditions ($8.0\times10^{−5}$) the germ band alone cannot drive the formation of ectopic folds even at its maximum extension ({@fig:model}f).
-When we added mitotic domains to the simulations, there was a left shift in the phase diagram with the probability of ectopic fold formation increasing even in low values of germ band extension and higher values of bending rigidity ({@fig:model}g).
+Adding mitotic domains to the simulations caused a left shift in the phase diagram, with the probability of ectopic fold formation increasing even in low values of germ band extension and higher values of bending rigidity ({@fig:model}g).
 Mitotic domains alone can induce ectopic folds in softer conditions (lower than $6.5\times10^{−5}$).
 But above ($9.0\times10^{−5}$), neither mitotic domains nor the germ band are sufficient to cause ectopic folds.
-But for most phase space, the combined action of mitotic domains and germ band maximizes the probability of ectopic fold formation, increasing the number of folds up to 10 times ({@fig:model}f,g).
+For most of the parameter space, the combined action of mitotic domains and germ band maximizes the probability of ectopic fold formation, increasing the number of folds up to 10 times ({@fig:model}f,g).
 These simulations show that mitotic domains alone can drive ectopic folds when the bending rigidity is lower than $6.5\times10^{−5}$, and that the germ band alone can drive ectopic folds when the bending rigidity is lower than $8.0\times10^{−5}$.
-We thus established a threshold of $8.0\times10^{−5}$ where the maximum standard deviation is lower than a single fold ({@fig:model}h), and set to perform perturbation experiments to test these conditions *in vivo*.
+We thus established a threshold of $8.0\times10^{−5}$ where the maximum standard deviation is lower than a single fold ({@fig:model}h).
+In this condition, our model predicts that neither the mitotic domains nor the germ band alone can drive the formation of ectopic folds.
+We thus set to perform perturbation experiments to test these predictions *in vivo*.

 <!--TODO: Add EF sweep supplementary figure here?-->

-We first asked whether the extension of the germ band alone can cause ectopic folds during gastrulation.
+We first asked whether the extension of the germ band alone can generate ectopic folds.
-To that end, we generated double-mutant flies lacking both the cephalic furrow and the mitotic domains by combining *btd* mutants with a loss-of-function allele of *string* (*stg*), a phosphatase that regulates the cell divisions in cleavage cycle 14 [@Edgar1989-hv].
+To that end, we generated double-mutant flies lacking both the cephalic furrow and the mitotic domains by combining *btd* mutants with a loss-of-function allele of *string* (*stg*), a phosphatase that regulates the cell divisions in the cleavage cycle 14 of *Drosophila* [@Edgar1989-hv].
 In *stg* mutants, the formation of the cephalic furrow and of other morphogenetic movements during early gastrulation occur normally [@Edgar1989-hv] ({@fig:stg}a,b, {@fig:vid-stg-lateral}, {@fig:vid-stg-dorsal}).
-Ectopic folds are less frequent in *stg* mutants compared to wildtype and primarily appear near the trunk--germ interface ({@tbl:stats}).
+Compared to wildtype, the ectopic folds in *stg* mutants are less frequent and primarily appear near the trunk--germ interface ({@tbl:stats}), which suggests that mitotic domains affects ectopic folding.
-In the *btd*--*stg* double-mutant embryos, no ectopic folds are formed at the head--trunk interface ({@fig:experiments}a,b,j, {@fig:vid-double-lateral}).
+Indeed, in *btd*--*stg* double-mutant embryos, we find no ectopic folds forming at the head--trunk interface ({@fig:experiments}a,b,j, {@fig:vid-double-lateral}).
+This suggests that the bending rigidity *in vivo* corresponds to a value close to $8.0\times10^{−5}$ in our model.
-This experiment shows that the push from the germ band extension alone is insufficient to induce ectopic buckling in cephalic furrow mutants and that the bending rigidity *in vivo* corresponds to a value of $8.0\times10^{−5}$ in our model
+The experiment shows that mitotic domains are required for ectopic folding, and the push from the germ band extension alone is insufficient to induce ectopic buckling in cephalic furrow mutants.

 To test whether mitotic domains alone are sufficient to induce ectopic buckling *in vivo*, we mechanically blocked the extension of the germ band in cephalic furrow mutants.
-For that we cauterized a patch of dorsal tissue, attaching it to the vitelline envelope at the onset of gastrulation ({@fig:experiments}c).
+For that, we cauterized a patch of dorsal tissue, attaching it to the vitelline envelope at the onset of gastrulation ({@fig:experiments}c).
 When the germ band extension is blocked in *btd* and *eve* mutants, no ectopic folds appear at the head--trunk interface ({@fig:experiments}c,d,j, {!@fig:vid-cautlat-eve}, {!@fig:vid-cautdor-eve}, {!@fig:vid-cautdor-btd}).
 Mitotic expansions compress the neighboring non-dividing cells, but no buckling occurs ({@fig:experiments}c).
 Cauterized mutant embryos also show less epithelial deformations compared to non-cauterized mutant embryos ({@fig:experiments}d,g).
-These experiments reveal that *in vivo*, the local stresses generated by the mitotic expansions are insufficient to cause epithelial buckling at the head--trunk interface corroborating the bending rigidity $>8.0\times10^{−5}$.
+These experiments reveal that *in vivo*, the local expansions of mitotic expansions are insufficient to cause epithelial buckling at the head--trunk interface, and that the germ band extension is required.

+The findings corroborating a bending rigidity around $8.0\times10^{−5}$ fine tuned our model with experimental data, .
 Overall, our *in silico* modeling and *in vivo* experiments suggest that epithelial buckling at the head--trunk interface in cephalic furrow mutants only occurs when both the mitotic domain formation and the rapid phase of the germ band extension happen concomitantly.

 <!--TODO: Laser cut experiments.
 Consider adding them here starting with: “MD and GB generate mechanical forces and tissue flows that converge to the head--trunk boundary.
 If that’s the case, we expect that these tissues are under compression, and thus, would not show any recoil if cut using laser.
 To test that...”.
 The reasoning would almost the same as the one from the next paragraph: we observe that when MD and GB generate opposing flows at the same time the epithelial undergoes a buckling transition forming ectopic folds, we observe that the first epithelial cells to buckle are usually non-dividing between MDs and between MD/GB that become compressed immediately before the formation of the EF, these observations in combination with our models suggested that compressive stresses are driving a buckling transition in CF mutants, which in addition in a mutant situation there’s an excess of tissue in the surface due to the absence of the CF and the threshold for a buckling transition is even lower and these compressive forces are even more effective, if that’s the case, if these epithelial cells are being compressed and are under pressure we expect that a cut orthogonal to the predicted forces would show no recoil and possibly the tissue would collapse in itself.
 To test this hypothesis in vivo we performed painstaking laser cuts in cephalic furrow mutants and saw just that, if non-dividing cells between MDs or between MD/GB are cut we see no recoil, this supports our view that compressive forces are the essential driving forces underlying EF formation in cephalic furrow mutants and additionally it reveals that the HT is under compressive stresses from at least these two opposing morphogenetic events at gastrulation the MD and GB-->